Shopify/mybench/docs/detailed-design-doc.rst

 defined by the user can be added to the ``Benchmark`` through the ``BenchmarkApp`` object.

-Finally, the ``BenchmarkApp`` also handles other administrative duties common between all custom-defined user benchmarks, such as parsing the command line flags and setting an HTTP server where live throughput and latency statistics can be monitored.
+The ``BenchmarkApp`` also handles other administrative duties common between all custom-defined user benchmarks, such as parsing the command line flags and setting an HTTP server where live throughput and latency statistics can be monitored.